Introduction to ACME

 Setup

 The following sections describe the steps required to make µZ ready for use.
-The setup is split into two parts:
+The setup is split into three parts:

 - Hardware: Setting up the impedance tube and connecting all the in- and outputs.